| Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 There is a further constraint that the spheromak charge Q must be independent of Ro.

 The importance of So is that it allows determination of S at R = Rs, Z = 0.
-At this point the electic and magnetic fields can be matched, allowing determinationof Nt, Then knowldege of (Np / Nt) allows determination of Np.
+At this point the electric and magnetic fields can be matched, potentially allowing determination of Nt, Then knowldege of (Np / Nt) allows determination of Np.
 These should point toward the Plnnck Constant.

 An important isssue is What is the value of Ca?